mamengTang/Molrep-SCF/README.md

 ├── ESPF/   # Fragment-related resources or tokenization modules used for prior-knowledge-enhanced molecular representation.
 ├── model/  # Model definitions and core network components.
 ├── process_dataset/ # Data preprocessing scripts for preparing molecular datasets and model inputs.
 ├── roberta-base/  # Local pretrained RoBERTa resources or configuration files used by the sequence branch.
+Need to obtain it from Hugging Face and add it to this project.
 ├── environment.yml  # Conda environment specification for reproducing the project.
-├── finetune.py  # Entry script for downstream fine-tuning and evaluation.
+├── finetune_*.py  # Entry script for downstream fine-tuning and evaluation.
 ├── loss.py   # Loss function definitions used in pre-training and/or fine-tuning.
 ├── pcqm4m.py  # Dataset loading or task-specific utilities for PCQM4M-related experiments.
 ├── pretrain.py  # Entry script for multi-modal pre-training.